coryetzkorn/php-store-hours/README.md

 ```

 ###Customize the final output with shortcodes
-Choose what you'd like to output if you're currently open, currently closed, or closed all the day.
+Choose what you'd like to output if you're currently open, currently closed, or closed all day.
 Shortcodes add dynamic times to your open or closed message.

 ```php
 // OPTIONAL